haakonms/Samfundet/README.md

 ### Source code architecture:
-This folder contains the following files:
+The main folder should have the following structure:

 ```
 -- data/